 A graph dataset is a text file which contains one or more graphs.
 A graph is defined by a few lines of text that follow the following format (used by the GSpan algorithm)

-Here are five small datasets that I have created for debugging frequent subgraph mining algorithms.
-Each dataset contains a single graph, which is enough for some small debugging tasks.
+Here are some small datasets that can be used for debugging frequent subgraph mining algorithms.
+Each dataset contains one or two graphs, which is enough for some small debugging tasks.

 Content of the file: